 When Is A Customs Bond Required?

-A customs bond is required in various situations when individuals or businesses engage in international trade and import goods into a country.
-Some common scenarios that necessitate a customs bond include:
+A customs bond is required in several situations when individuals or businesses import goods and interact with customs authorities.
+Below are the most common and up-to-date scenarios where a customs bond is mandatory:

 1. Importing Commercial Goods